Theme

 Broader external-platform reach

-The notable angle is the attempt to widen what an agent can access across multiple public platforms from one project.
+The project tries to widen what an agent can access across multiple public platforms from one project.

 Availability